Leo-Stanoev/LolSpellTracker/README.md

 ## Lol Summoner Spell Tracker Overlay

+### Summary

-### A python script that runs and attaches an overlay only visible when LoL is in the foreground.
+A python script that runs and attaches an overlay only visible when LoL is in the foreground.
 It shows a list of enemies and their summoner spells

 ### Features